College of Pharmacy Student Handbook

 Scope of the Handbook

-The College of Pharmacy (COP) Student Handbook is prepared for use by students enrolled in the Doctor of Pharmacy program at MBKU.
+The COP Student Handbook is prepared for use by students enrolled in the Doctor of Pharmacy program at MBKU.
 It is a resource for information relating to the organization of the COP and specifics related to the program.
 While this handbook is not itself a contract and is subject to change, the student pharmacist is expected to review and follow all College policies and procedures as described in detail in the COP Student Handbook.

 Accreditation Status